marcusvolz/mathart/README.md

 # Math art

-Create mathemtical art with R
+Create mathematical art with R

 ## How to use